KhronosGroup/OpenXR-Tutorials/tutorial/introduction.rst

 Setting Up
 **********

 This section will help you set up your development environment.
-This is the one place where your choice of platform really makes a difference!
+Here your choice of platform really makes a difference.
 After that, things will be much more consistent.

-The exact procedure will depend on your target platform.
-So first, let's choose this:
+You can change platform at any time by clicking the tabs at the top of the page.
+Select the platform you want to develop for by clicking a tab, or one of the buttons below.

 .. raw:: html
    :file: platforms.html

-Select which platform you want to develop for, and click the button to show the instructions for that platform.

 .. container:: windows
     :name: windows-intro-1

 	.. rubric:: Windows

-	You'll see instructions to build on, and for Windows.
+	Windows is the selected platform.

 .. container:: linux
     :name: linux-intro-1

 	.. rubric:: Linux

-	You'll see instructions to build on, and for Linux.
+	Linux is the selected platform.

 .. container:: android
     :name: android-intro-1

 	.. rubric:: Android

-	You'll see instructions to build for Android, using either a Linux or Windows PC.
+	Android is the selected platform.

 .. container:: windows